decentology/hyperverse-safuux-builderkit/readme.md

 # Hyperverse SafuuX Builderkit

-This is an initial scaffold project to assit with building a smart module for the Hyperverse
+This is an initial scaffold project to assist with building a smart module for the Hyperverse

 ## How the project is setup

 1. `Contracts` - This is the first layer.
 Think of this as your database model and repository for how to fetch and store data
 2. `Source` - Contains your javascript interface to your contracts.
-3. `Stories` - This is your UI inteterface to your smart module that allows for documentating and testing the functionality of your smart module
+3. `Stories` - This is your UI interface to your smart module that allows for documentating and testing the functionality of your smart module

 ## Contracts
 Modules are primarily written in `solidity`.
-They utilize the `hardat` framework to assit in the compilation and deploying of your contracts
+They utilize the `hardat` framework to assist in the compilation and deploying of your contracts

 ## Source
 The javascript source connects to the smart module using `ethers` by default.
 The format of a Hyperverse smart module is broken down into further sub sections